-- Activity 2.1: Coordinate with FMCSA to conduct inspections during Roadcheck 2018 and one motor coach inspection saturation. - Measure 2.1: By January 31, 2017, coordination is completed. - Activity 2.2: Conduct inspections during Road Check 2018. - Measure 2.2: Inspections are conducted during Roadcheck and completed by June 2018. - Activity 2.3: Conduct inspections during one Motor Coach Inspection Saturation by September 30, 2018. - Measure 2.3: Conduct motor coach saturation at Norsk Hostfest in Minot during September/October 2017.
+- Activity 2.1: Coordinate with FMCSA to conduct inspections during Roadcheck 2019, 2020 and 2021 and one motor coach inspection saturation. - Measure 2.1: By January 31 each year, coordination is completed. - Activity 2.2: Conduct inspections during Road Check 2019, 2020 and 2021. - Measure 2.2: Inspections are conducted during Roadcheck and completed by June each fiscal year. - Activity 2.3: Conduct inspections during one Motor Coach Inspection Saturation by September 30 each fiscal year, 2019-2021. - Measure 2.3: Conduct motor coach saturation at Norsk Hostfest in Minot during September/October each fiscal year.
 Norsk Hostfest is North America's largest Scandinavian festival, typically drawing 60,000 people, and rated by the American Bus Association (ABA) as one of the top 100 events in the United States.
-By September 30, 2017 inspections are conducted during the motor coach inspection saturation. - Activity 2.4: Conduct a Level 3 inspection during valid traffic stops on international carriers and on passenger vehicles around international carriers along the northern border corridor.
-Violations will be recorded on the DVIR. - Measure 2.4: Motor Carrier division commander, regional commander and sergeants will review enforcement related activities on a quarterly basis to track inspection and citations issued.
+By September 30, each fiscal year, inspections are conducted during the motor coach inspection saturation. - Activity 2.4: Conduct a Level 3 inspection during valid traffic stops on international carriers and on passenger vehicles around international carriers along the northern border corridor.
+Violations will be recorded on the DVIR. - Measure 2.4: Motor Carrier Operations Commander and sergeants will review enforcement related activities on a quarterly basis to track inspection and citations issued.
 Inspection data from SafetyNet will be reviewed.
-Information will be relayed to the Motor Carrier division commander.
+Information will be relayed to the Motor Carrier MCSAP Grant Coordinator.